-The Trust will maintain the extensive network of paths to allow quiet, informal recreation.
+The Trust will maintain the extensive public access faculties which consist of 6 public entrances and approximately 3.5 km of permissive paths and a public right of way to allow quiet, informal recreation.
 Path work must not damage the limestone pavement; or any important populations of notable plant species that have been identified.
-The Trust will continue to promote the woodland amongst people in the region and members nationally, so that local users and visitors to the area can continue to share in its beauty, gain an understanding of the woodlands importance in the landscape and its rich wildlife habitat, which is irreplaceable
+The Trust will continue to promote the woodland among people in the region and members nationally, so that local users and visitors to the area can continue to share in its beauty, gain an understanding of the woodlands importance in the landscape and its rich wildlife habitat, which is irreplaceable

-5.0 KEY FEATURES
+4. KEY FEATURES